Case study: Vittorio Lavioso

 What does your job involve?

-I currently work in the Health Innovation team, which involves looking for companies that we think will create transformational improvement in the global healthcare industry.
-We view companies over a time frame of five years or more and try to assess their potential to grow in that time.
-I became particularly interested in a US software company called Doximity that offers a ‘LinkedIn’ platform for healthcare professionals.
+I currently work in the Health Innovation Team, which involves looking for companies that will create transformational improvements in the global healthcare industry.
+We view companies over a timeframe of five years or more and try to assess their potential to grow in that period.
+I became particularly interested in a US software company called Doximity, which runs an online networking platform for healthcare professionals.

 What’s your personal approach to the work?